Thursday's Columns

 “Yeah, a trash barrel.
 It looked like it had once been a 55-gallon oil drum with an axle and wheels bolted to its bottom and handles welded to its side.
 It was set out on the curb of a Main Street in a small town waiting for the garbage truck to arrive in the morning to take its contents away.”

+It was around 2 a.m. when I saw it — the trash barrel.
 I was hauling 20 tons of dog food from southern Georgia going to a Pet-Smart warehouse in Salt Lake City when it caught my eye.

-I had four days to get to Utah, so I was in no big hurry.
 I liked to sleep during the day and drive at night when traffic was light and I could exit the Interstate to take two-lane backroads through peopled towns without losing too much time.

 Passing through a swampy area, I saw ghosts.
 A man and a woman were fleeing from their lives as slaves to the owner of the local plantation, up to their knees in the mucky waters of the swamp where it would be hard for the dogs to pick up their scent.

 A few miles further on up the road I came to a small town.
-At the edge of town was a Colonial-style mansion, like something out of Gone with the Wind, where apparently once upon a time the owners of the slaves had lived.
+At the edge of town was a Colonial-style mansion, like something out of Gone with the Wind, where once upon a time the owners of the slaves had lived.

 It was a museum now.

-Main Street was maybe five blocks long, a streetlight, a bank, a pawn shop, a café/pool hall/bus depot, things like that.
-2 a.m.
-Nobody around.
-Not a single one.
-Not even a cop.
-The town was empty, motionless… there was only me, like when a character in a post-apocalyptic scene from the Twilight Zone first realizes that he’s the only one left.
-Only me in a universe that keeps expanding, making me smaller until I’m less than a point… creating it all.
+I crept along.
+The speed limit was 25, strictly enforced.
+I kept it under 20.
+Instinctively, my eyes searched around for the standard small town cop itching to catch an out-of-town trucker doing 27.
+But nothing.
+Nobody.
+Not a speck of human life.
+Empty.
+Motionless.
+Even the traffic light remained yellow, unchanging.
+There was only me, like the character in that post-apocalyptic scene from the Twilight Zone when he first realizes the that he’s the only one left.
+Only me in a universe that keeps expanding making me smaller until I’m less than a point… creating it all.
 Alone.
 Nobody to talk to.
 Nobody to listen.

-First ghosts and now this… a feeling of utter aloneness.
+First ghosts and now this… this feeling of utter aloneness.
 I could feel a tightening in my chest.
 A quickening of breath.
 Like a paranoia like the first time I smoked a joint and suddenly realized that I was alone in a crowded room.